11 Destinations We Can’t Wait to Explore Again

 I’ve taken a liking to the Olympic Peninsula, because it allows you to experience three settings — rainforest, lake and beach — all at once.
 In Olympic National Park, Hall of Mosses in Hoh Rainforest is an easy 0.8-mile loop that just about anyone can do, and afterward, you can drive over to the beaches near La Push, which was made famous by the Twilight book series.
 (You can take selfies at the Treaty Line, on the road to La Push’s beaches, and with Bella’s truck, at the visitors’ center in Forks.

-I’d recommend a stay at the Lake Quinault Lodge, with dinner in its Roosevelt Room (remember to check COVID-19 restrictions.)
+I’d recommend a stay at the Lake Quinault Lodge, with dinner in its Roosevelt Room.
 My children are the pickiest of eaters, but we all cleaned our plates.
 Afterward, you can pick up a S’mores pack from the gift shop and roast marshmallows on the beach.
-The staff starts a campfire each night (please keep physical distancing from other guests). —ER
+The staff starts a campfire each night. —ER

 I was in preschool the year that Mount Saint Helens erupted.
 At the time, my grandmother was living just 25 miles away from the volcano in Morton, which was in the path of the ash cloud.
 Her house survived the blast, but her entire community was hit with steamy mud bombs and coated with several inches of fine volcanic dust.
 My parents took me to visit her just a week after the eruption, and it looked like everything was covered by a soft layer of gray baking powder.
 I still remember trips into blast zone, where groves of mature evergreen trees were knocked over in a single direction, as if combed by a giant.